Dipplin Best Moveset

 Supersweet Syrup once per battle, when a Pokémon with Supersweet Syrup enters the battle, it lowers the evasion stat of all adjacent opponents by one stage.
 That's the one you want on Dipplin.
 Sticky Hold is the hidden ability.
 Niche, but it has its uses.
 Gluttony works too if your team needs something different.

 Dipplin fills the trick room role.
-It's leaning toward the special side (base 95 Sp.
-Atk).
+It's a mixed attacker with base 80 Attack and 95 Sp.
+Atk.
 Base 40 Speed is low.
 Priority moves or Trick Room are the way to go.
 And it's enough bulk to take a hit or two.

 Introduced in Scarlet & Violet, Dipplin has appeared in 1 games across 2 generations.
 Later debuts mean fewer total appearances, but it's been a consistent presence since its introduction.